 You see, American Samoans are some of the heaviest in the entire world.
 So when a few folks weighing between 150-200 kg’s check in before you, and the plane is tiny – there ain’t enough room for everybody!
 Too much weight on a small plane flying over the Ocean is not a good thing… What am I gonna do now?
 How could this happen?
 I came all the way to this remote place just to make this flight.
 What a disaster!
 I run to the airline office only to hear the same thing: “you’ve been bumped, the flight is overweight”.
 I started to plead with the agent, making suggestions I knew wouldn’t work, like asking passengers to leave some luggage behind.
 When that didn’t work I resorted to my last option… begging!

-That seemed to get things moving, and after a few minutes of discussions in the backroom, I was instructed to head back to the counter.
+That seemed to get things moving, and after a few minutes of discussions in the back room, I was instructed to head back to the counter.
 I was told to only take my absolute necessities with me and leave everything behind.
 Now to make some ‘tough’ decisions: snorkel or sunscreen?
 Camera charger or clean underwear?
-As this drama was unfolding and the departure time getting ever so close, the weight agent (this role really does exist) finally came to the conclusion that neither me nor my luggage weighed a lot.
+As this drama was unfolding and the departure time getting ever so close, the weighting agent (this role really does exist) finally came to the conclusion that neither me nor my luggage weighed a lot.
 I was given the green light to get on the plane with all my stuff and nobody even checked my passport.
 I’m going to Ofu!

 The moral of the story folks is to never take ‘no’ for an answer.
 Unfortunately for a vacationing Hawaiian couple that was scheduled for this flight, things didn’t work out and they did not make it on.